snugel/digenome-toolkit/README.md

 Instructions
 --

-1. To find start/end positions of aligned sequences, compile 1.find_position_bam.cpp into binary with g++ by running `build_find_position_bam.sh`.
-The script will automatically download and compile bamtools library (https://github.com/pezmaster31/bamtools).
-In order to build bamtools library properly, cmake, g++, and git should be pre-installed.
+1. In order to find start/end positions of aligned sequences, `1.find_position_bam.cpp` needs to be compiled into binary.
+By running `build_find_position_bam.sh`, it will firstly automatically download and compile bamtools library (https://github.com/pezmaster31/bamtools) and secondly compile `1.find_position_bam.cpp` into binary.
+To build bamtools library properly, cmake, g++, and git should be pre-installed.

 2. Set an environment variable 'DIGENOME_HOME', to the directory which contains python files and executables.